 3. Higher Retention Indicates a Happier Workplace

-Research shows that employee happiness and employee retention go hand-in-hand.
-Companies with lower employee turnover typically have better team morale and a stronger, more vibrant company culture.
 When employees choose to stay at their jobs over a long period of time, they have the opportunity to build stronger relationships with one another, strengthening the fabric of the entire organization.
-On the other hand, low retention — lots of people choosing to leave their jobs — might indicate that workers are unhappy, and that can become a vicious cycle of negativity: Every time someone leaves, it causes a disruption that could lead to more work for the people who stay as they pinch-hit to cover gaps, help new team members get up to speed and more.
-That can add stress, invite scope creep, risk burnout and ultimately spur a domino effect of turnover.
+On the other hand, low retention might indicate that workers are unhappy, and that can become a vicious cycle of negativity: Every time someone leaves, it leads to more work for the people who stay as they pinch-hit to cover gaps, help new team members get up to speed and more.
+That can add stress, risk burnout and ultimately spur a domino effect of turnover.

 4. A More Experienced Workforce Will Serve Your Customers Better

 Teams with long-time employees have deep experience working with one another and deep experience in their jobs and at the company.
 This earned knowledge and developed skill set bolsters an employee’s ability to provide the best service to their customers.
 New hires, on the other hand, are still learning the ropes.
-They lack institutional knowledge.
-They are strangers to the workplace’s dynamics and processes.
-They lack relationships with coworkers and customers.
+They lack knowledge of the workplace’s dynamics and they don’t have firm relationships with coworkers and customers yet.
 It will take them a while to get up to speed and contribute at the same capacity as a seasoned employee.